-Cite this page: Equipment management.
-PathologyOutlines.com website. http://www.pathologyoutlines.com/topic/managementequipment.html.
-Accessed February 25th, 2017.
+Cite this page: Horowitz R. Equipment management.
+PathologyOutlines.com website. https://www.pathologyoutlines.com/topic/managementequipment.html.
+Accessed December 3rd, 2021.

 - The practice of pathology is uniquely dependent upon complex and sophisticated laboratory equipment, which is continuously upgraded, augmented or rendered obsolete